boxyhq/website/docs/terminus/architecture/proxy.md

 Data modelling is done via a visual interface that allows the composition via puzzle pieces.

+>  :warning: **IMPORTANT**: changes on encryption policies on fields of stored datasets will most likely render the existing data useless due to the impossibility of interpret and/or decrypt the data.
+Thread carefully.
+Adding and removing fields is allowed.

 ### Sample Model
 - Below is an illustrated an example of the shallow model of a Passport, with its individual fields, restrictions on the type, type of encryption and decryption to be applied and the masking to apply once data is read.